FlutterFlow/flutterflow-documentation/docs/Integrations/payments/revenuecat.md

 ## 4. Add RevenueCat actions

 To manage in-app purchases and subscriptions inside your FlutterFlow app, you have to use the RevenueCat Actions.
-Below are the types of RevenueCat action:
+Below are the types of RevenueCat actions:

 - **Paywall**
 - **Purchase**